It's interview season, so if you're reading this you're probably preparing for your business school interview.

 This answer is bad for two reasons.
 (1) It is negative, and you should always have a positive attitude during an interview.
 (2) You sound desperate.
 Of course you need to get accepted, that's why you're there.
 You don't need to say it.

 7. Asking the wrong questions

 Don't ask about financial aid.
 You can ask about that some other time.
 Also avoid asking about the typical hours the students study every week.
 You can discuss this if the interviewer brings it up, but if you ask about it yourself you'll make a bad impression.

 I hope this post helped you plan your MBA interview strategy.

 If your interview is online (Skype, etc.) read these two articles about video or Skype interviews:

-If you need help preparing for your interview, you can email me at firstname.lastname@example.org to schedule a consultation.
+Let's work together preparing for your interview and make sure you get into the school of your choice.
+Email me at email@example.com to schedule a consultation.

 Interview Genie is an interview prep company.
 I specialize in coaching non-native English speakers.